antoniopedropi/SyntheticTabularDataAugmentation-IR/README.md

 - **Author**: António Pedro Pinheiro (Master’s thesis)
 - **Supervisor**: Rita P. Ribeiro
 - **License**: MIT (see `LICENSE`)
-- Based on MSc research at Faculty of Science on University of Porto.
+- Based on MSc research at Faculty of Science of the University of Porto.

 ---